samiahmedsiddiqui/native-lazy-loading/README.md

   </div>
 </div>
 ```

+**NOTE:** Make sure to add the script as mentioned in the description before clsoing the `</body>` tag if you are willing to use `lazysizes` for unsupported versions/browsers.

 ## Return

 HTML with adding `loading` attribute on image and iFrame tags.
 Also, change `src` with `data-src` if `compatibility` set to `true` and apply the `lazysizes` class for unsupported browsers, if you like to apply separate class then you can define it in `library` object.